chris-j-akers/spongecake-autoreport/README.md

 ```
 ## Running as a Docker Container

-Spongecake Autoreport can be run as a container without having to configure your environment.
+Spongecake Autoreport can be run as a container without having to configure your environment as long as Docker is installed.

-To build the relevant Docker image run the following from the repo directory.
+First, the Docker image needs to be built.
+Run the following from the repo directory:

 `docker image build -t spongecake-autoreport .`